mylesthaiss/FFmpegCatapult/Readme.txt

 FFmpeg Catapult
 ===============
 A clean and simple graphical launcher for FFmpeg.

 Requirements
 ============
-- Microsoft .NET Framework 4 runtime or Mono with WinForms support.
+- Microsoft .NET Framework 4.72 runtime or Mono with WinForms support.
-- A FFmpeg binary with libx264, libxvid, libmp3lame and libvoaacenc support.
+- A FFmpeg binary with libx264, libxvid, and libmp3lame and support.
+- A FFmpeg binary with libfdk_aac encoder is highly recommended but not required.
 - Terminal emulator such as Command Prompt (Windows) or Xterm (Unix).

 Features
 ========